 This freight option is for customers, whose products are either valuable, unbalanced loads or large volume freights of exceptional mass that may require specialized equipment such as extra-long flatbeds or removable gooseneck trailers built to carry heavy and massive consignments and drivers with the know-how to get such goods to their intended destination in one piece and in as little time as possible.

 Intermodal Shipping Services uses two freight modes: rail and truck.
 This mode of transportation involves a container of goods being moved from truck to rail, then back to a truck to complete the shipping process.
-The reasons why shippers are making intermodal more integral to their logistics strategies is because truck capacity is often a challenge, especially with restricted hours of service on the road and customers have more access to equipment and standardized transit schedules in terms of capacity, safety and reliability.
-Shippers also take advantage of a more predictable pricing of loading and unloading goods, which, in turn, reduces handling costs.
+The reasons why shippers are making intermodal more integral to their logistics strategies is because truck capacity is often a challenge, especially with restricted hours of service on the road and customers have more access to equipment and standardized transit schedules regarding capacity, safety and reliability.
+Shippers also take advantage of more predictable pricing of loading and unloading goods, which, in turn, reduces handling costs.

 Specialty Freight Services offers unique transportation services for companies that require the Safe hazmat transportation of hazardous materials.
-They also meet intense legal requirements to transport oversized and over dimensional loads (heavy or wide loads).
+They also meet full legal requirements to transport oversized and over dimensional loads (heavy or wide loads).
 Such services require specialty transportation equipment such as barges, drayage, power only, trailer shipping, auto carriers, etc. to get the job done in a safe and specialized manner.

 If you want to learn more about our shipping services and for a free quote please click here.